RTEMS/rtems-docs/cpu-supplement/arm.rst

 #. ``eb/thumb/armv7-r/vfpv3-d16/hard``: ARMv7-R, Big-endian Thumb-2 instruction
    set with hard-float ABI VFP-D16 support

-Multilib 1., 2. and 3. support the standard ARM7TDMI and ARM926EJ-S processors.
+Multilib 1., 2. and 3. support the legacy ARM7TDMI and ARM926EJ-S processors.

 Multilib 4. supports the Cortex-M0 and Cortex-M1 cores.

-Multilib 9. supports the Cortex-M3 and Cortex-M4 cores, which have a special hardware integer division instruction (this is not present in the A and R profiles).

-Multilib 10. supports the Cortex-M4 cores with a floating point unit.

-Multilib 11. supports the Cortex-M7 cores with a floating point unit.

 Multilib 5. and 6. support the Cortex-A processors.

-Multilib 7., 8., 12. and 13. support the Cortex-R processors.
+Multilib 7., 8., 13. and 14. support the Cortex-R processors.
 Here also
 big-endian variants are available.

 Use for example the following GCC options: